Fundamentals of Finance Coursera Quiz Answers – Networking Funda

 Module 3 Quiz

 Q1.
 Company TYK forecasts that it will begin paying dividends seven years from now, at which point dividends are $1 per share.
-Thereafter, dividends are expected to growth at a constant rate of 6% per year.
+Thereafter, dividends are expected to grow at a constant rate of 6% per year.
 The discount rate for TYK is 10%.
 How much would you pay for one share in Company TYK?

 *Make sure to input all currency answers without any currency symbols or commas, and use two decimal places of precision.